Other message formats : LISTEN 1hr33min | MP3 21.1MB | PDF 125KB

 Every believer can contribute significantly in giving

-The significance of our contribution in giving is not measured by how much we give, but by the meaning within our hearts and wisdom in stewardship according to God's guidance.
+The significance of our contribution is not measured by how much we give, but by the meaning within our hearts and whether we are acting in wise stewardship according to God's guidance.

 Each one of us must prayerfully consider how we can be good stewards of all that the Lord has entrusted to our care – that which is within our control and influence.